 Please provide the name and contact information of a teacher that can attest to your academic strengths, personal character, and interest in STEM.
 If you are selected to participate in an interview with the selection committee, we will reach out to your teacher directly and request a recommendation.

 Once all applications are received, the selection committee will convene to review and score all applications.
-Select students will then be invited to participate in an interview with the selection committee and UNC Eshelman School of Pharmacy faculty.
-Interviews will be scheduled February through March 2018.
+Select students will then be invited to participate in a brief 20-minute phone interview with the Program Coordinator.
+Interviews will be scheduled in early April 2018.